 Two times your annual salary, at no cost to you unless the volume exceeds $50,000, then the IRS will tax you on the excess premiums.
 You may cap your benefit at $50,000, if applicable.
 Accidental Death & Dismemberment doubles the life insurance benefit (resulting in a total of two times the life inurance amount) to your beneficiary if you die by accident.

 In addition to providing life insurance the College will continue salary payments to the spouse of a deceased faculty member or administrative employee for a period of three months following the month of death and pay the premium for medical insurance coverage for covered dependents of a deceased faculty member or administrative employee for a limited period of time.

 The College offers a 403(b) Retirement Annuity (RA) plan administered by Teacher’s Insurance and Annuity Association (TIAA).
 There is a two year wait for participation unless you qualify for a wait period waiver.
 When enrolled in the plan, you will contribute 6% of your salary (mandatory) with the College contributing 6.3% on the first $15,700 of your annual salary and 12% thereafter.
-Includes waiver of premium if you are totally disabled.
+Roth (after-tax) option available for voluntary contributions.
 The College also offers a Supplemental Retirement Annuity (SRA) plan also administered by TIAA.

 You may elect pre-tax salary reduction for non-insured medical expenses and/or dependent care expenses.

 This superb benefit is available, under certain guidelines, for employees and qualified dependents.
 See details in the Employee Services Manual.